-The submittal does not address traffic or circulation beyond the subject site.
+The Town Council is in the process of reviewing the updated traffic impact analysis/site access.
 The Planning Commission added to Stipulation J.1.b that the Owner's reservation of uses in the roadway easement area will be determined by the Council in a development agreement, or otherwise.
-The Planning Commission would recommend shared left turn ingress and egress with adjoining property owners be explained, but expects this issue will be determined by the Council.